Gould9080/Gould9080/README.md

-- 👋 Hi, I’m @Gould9080
--
-- 👀 I’m interested in learning everything I can about software development
+New software developer, interested in learning whatever I can about coding and technology.

-- 🌱 I’m currently completing a full-stack development bootcamp, working with C# / SQL / JS / HTML / CSS / ASP.NET / VUE.JS
-- 📫 How to reach me: (TODO)
+Adding personal projects as I go, refactoring as I can.